Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 }
 ```

 The function has a constant variable `icon` which is an object that contains the user address and some values.
-The function also returns a div that has an image tag with its src set to the variable icon declared at the top of the function.
+The function also returns a `div` that has an `image` tag with its `src` set to the variable icon declared at the top of the function.

-Up next, we are going to create 2 functions that will display notifications to the user and also remove that notifications.
+Up next, we are going to create two functions that will display notifications to the user and also remove these notifications.

 ```js